 a payment in accordance with Australian worker compensation law for an individual’s total incapacity for work.

 Long-term casual and permanent job: In this situation, you can’t be nominated by your casual employer, you must choose your permanent employer.
-If you’re permanent employer isn’t eligible to claim the payment, you won’t be eligible either.
+If your permanent employer isn’t eligible to claim the payment, you won’t be eligible either.

 Two long-term casual jobs or two permanent jobs: If you receive nominations from both employers, you can choose the one you want to get the payment from.

+Not necessarily.
 You can earn additional income without your JobKeeper payments being affected as long as you maintain your employment (including being stood down) with your JobKeeper-eligible employer.